Alcohol-related dementia

-Alcohol-related dementia is a broad term currently preferred among medical professionals.
-If a person has alcohol-related ‘dementia’ they will struggle with day-to-day tasks.
-This is because of the damage to their brain, caused by regularly drinking too much alcohol over many years.
-This affects memory, learning and other mental functions.
-Korsakoff’s syndrome and Wernicke-Korsakoff syndrome are particular forms of alcohol related brain injury which may be related to alcohol related dementia.
-Many experts use the terms alcohol (or alcoholic) dementia to describe a specific form of ARD, characterized by impaired executive function (planning, thinking, and judgment).
-Another form of ARD is known as wet brain (Wernicke–Korsakoff syndrome), characterized by short-term memory loss and thiamine (vitamin B1) deficiency.
-ARD patients often have symptoms of both forms, i.e. impaired ability to plan, apathy, and memory loss.
-ARD may occur with other forms of dementia (mixed dementia).
-The diagnosis of ARD is widely recognized but rarely applied, due to a lack of specific diagnostic criteria.

-On many non-medical websites, the terms wet brain and alcohol-related dementia are often used interchangeably, creating significant confusion.
-Additionally, the term alcohol-induced persistent dementia is another nonspecific name that is sometimes used.

 Signs and symptoms

 Alcohol-related dementia presents as a global deterioration in intellectual function with memory not being specifically affected, but it may occur with other forms of dementia, resulting in a wide range of symptoms.
 Certain individuals with alcohol-related dementia present with damage to the frontal lobes of their brain causing disinhibition, loss of planning and executive functions, and a disregard for the consequences of their behavior.
 Other types of alcohol-related dementia such as Wernicke encephalopathy cause the destruction of certain areas of the brain, where changes in memory, primarily a loss of short-term memory, are the main symptom.
 Most presentations of alcohol dementia are somewhere along the spectrum between a global dementia and Korsakoff's psychosis, and may include symptoms of both.

 Individuals affected by alcohol-related dementia may develop memory problems, language impairment, and an inability to perform complex motor tasks such as getting dressed.
 Heavy alcohol consumption also damages the nerves in arms and legs, i.e. peripheral neuropathy, as well as the cerebellum that controls coordination thereby leading to the development of cerebellar ataxia.
 These patients frequently have problems with sensation in their extremities and may demonstrate unsteadiness on their feet.

 Alcohol-related dementia can produce a variety of psychiatric problems including psychosis (disconnection from reality), depression, anxiety, and personality changes.
 Patients with alcoholic dementia often develop apathy, related to frontal lobe damage, that may mimic depression.
 People with an alcohol use disorder are more likely to become depressed than people without alcohol use disorder, and it may be difficult to differentiate between depression and alcohol dementia.